mnemocron/mnemocron.github.io/_posts/2023-12-08-DIY-FPGA-diary-1.md

 As far as I can remember, special carry chain hardware was introduced in FPGA hardware to make sum operations more performant.
 The performance bottleneck used to be propagating the carry bit of each bit in an input vector through another LUT instance.
 This delay grew with longer input bit widths.
 Todays 16/18/25 bit quantized numbers would result in a cascade of 16/18/25 LUTs and subsequently a huge logic and routing delay with the MSB being the critical path.
 The look ahead carry chain essentially pre-calculates the carry bit on every bit of the input vector and then quickly calculates the real sum with the help of an `XOR` gate and two multiplexers per bit.
-I decided against this approach because it complicates the already complex input multiplexers and would add a little bit of (if we are being honest: neglectible) headache to implement the `XOR` and multiplexer in the bitstream.
+I decided against this approach because it complicates the already complex input multiplexers and would add a little bit of (if we are being honest: neglectable) headache to implement the `XOR` and multiplexer in the bitstream.

 ![https://mnemocron.github.io/assets/img/fpga-diary-1/clb-carry-loopback.png](https://mnemocron.github.io/assets/img/fpga-diary-1/clb-carry-loopback.png){: .mx-auto.d-block :}
 **Fig 3:** _Concept of implementing the look ahead carry chain inside the LUT3 instance with an additional external multiplexer._